Gluten-Free Naan Bread

 • Gluten-Free Flour Blend: I used King Arthur’s Measure for Measure flour.

-• Instant Yeast: Instant yeast can be stirred right into the gluten-free flour mix – there’s no need to proof it first.
-If you need to use Rapid Rise yeast, you’ll need to proof it first and then add it to the dough with the egg.
+• Instant Yeast: Instant yeast can be stirred right into the gluten-free flour mix – there’s no need to proof it first which is a benefit with gluten free breads that really only need one rise.
+If you need to use regular yeast, you’ll need to proof it first and then add it to the dough with the egg.

 • Sugar: A little bit of sugar helps to activate the yeast and make the naan rise properly.